MilordVladyslav/R2-D2-3D-JS/README.md

 ```

 It is required a few seconds for loading.
 Just keep waiting.
-Maybe I will make preloaded later
+Probably I should make preloaded later

 ![alt text](r2d2.jpg "R2D2")